getkeops/keops/doc/api/math-operations.rst

 ###################

-KeOps lets you define any reduction operation of the form
+KeOps lets us define any reduction operation of the form

 .. math::